 Everyone who is potentially involved in the case is likely going to start blaming each other for what’s gone wrong.
 The trucking company will look to wash their hands of the whole thing, claiming the driver is an independent contractor (hint: Federal law doesn’t allow them to do this).
 The shipping company will blame the loading company.
 The loading company will blame bad brakes.

-At some point, everyone will likely turn on the victim in the accident.
+At some point, everyone will likely turn on the person in the accident.
 It’s all a play to avoid paying out the injury claim.
 When this happens, you need someone in your corner who can fight for your rights.

 Truck Accident Attorneys